 SALT CRYSTAL GARDEN

-9. A dry, covered area area outside for the storing of your crystal garden
+A dry, covered area outside for the storing of your crystal garden

-3. If you're using bricks or charcoal for your garden, you'll want to take them outside and break them into smaller (about 1") pieces.
-You'll definitely want your goggles on for this as tiny sharp rocks will be flying from your bricks.
+If you’re using bricks or charcoal for your garden, you’ll want to take them outside and break them into smaller (about 1″) pieces.
+You’ll definitely want your goggles on for this as tiny sharp rocks will be flying from your bricks.
 I hammered chunks off the brick and let Kat hammer a chunk off the charcoal.
 We also used pieces of sponge that we cut into small rectangles.